- Student Financial Services

-For the fasted most secure refunding please sign up for direct deposit in your online student center.
+For the fastest, most secure refunding, please sign up for direct deposit in your online student center.
 If you do not sign up for direct deposit a refund check will be mailed to the address on file with the Office of Registration and Records (please check/update your address in your online student services center through MyCSUSM).
 If payment was made by a credit card, the refund will be applied to the credit card from which payment was made.